 Wisconsin Gold Harvest has been in the business of growing and harvesting quality popcorn since 1983.
 Carl has over 30 years experience developing the techniques to create a higher quality product.
 We never dry with high heat only forced air.
 A slow and patient process is necessary to obtain the correct moisture and a premium popcorn, Depending on the weather conditions, we either pick the popcorn on the cob and store in large drying bins or shell out in the field and use small drying bins to hold the popcorn.
 These special bins allow the popcorn to be dried slowly, preserving color and flavor, giving the best popcorn experience for your tastebuds!

-We process as needed.
-Our philosophy is to give our customers what they want and need.
 Our registered brand, Theater Popcorn ® is sold here in the Midwest.

 He was born into a family that arrived in America from Europe in the nineteen fifties.
 His family came from farming stock and was also strong in design and engineering.
 Carl graduated from MATC in the Tool and Die apprenticeship program and is a journeyman tool and die maker.
 He is also a CAD design engineer.
 Parts needed for the farm are often designed and fabricated in his machine shop.
 Carl started growing popcorn over thirty years ago, acquiring the equipment needed for this specialized crop which is different from field corn.